 Handling analysis of full vehicle like Steady State Circular Test, Single lane and Double lane change, Swept Sine Analysis, Sine with Dwell, Fish Hook Analysis, Acceleration and Braking event are performed to find out vehicle parameters such as under-steer gradient, suspension roll gradient, peak lateral acceleration, yaw rate, steady state gain, etc.

 Ride analysis defines the comfort of the vehicle.
-It involves evaluating ride indices and optimizing accelerations of different components using various methods like Road simulations (digitalized roads), four-post testrig etc.
+It involves evaluating ride indices and optimizing accelerations of different components using various methods like Road simulations (digitalized roads), four-post testrig, etc.

 Road Load Data Analysis

-This analysis is important to understand the actual loads observed at various component in vehicle life time.
+This analysis is important to understand the actual loads observed at various components in vehicle life time.
 Vehicle life is classified (torture track recipe) in various tracks and events and then vehicle and its components are virtually analyzed for failure on such cases.
 Different vehicle subsystems are analyzed for durability using the loads from this analysis.

 - Steering returnability

 - Vehicle modal map

 With increasing demand to accelerate product development, Driving Simulator has been bridging the gap between real-world testing and technical simulation.
 For such activities to succeed, it is very essential to have a validated vehicle model which can integrate with different SiL and HiL systems to provide proper responses to the driver’s input.

 SOLIZE team has extensive experience in carrying out projects in the area of internal and external flow with conjugate heat transfer (including solid parts with fluid).
 We have solved problems involving multiphase physics with problem sizes exceeding 20 million cells.
 It involves injection of liquid particles in gas stream.
 Heating Ventilation and Air Condition analysis were carried with different types of insulation and solar radiation for outdoor vehicle applications.
 Some of the major applications areas are listed below: